The guiding principles we kept in mind while building MONICA were:

 |Encrypted server-client link, token-based access control.|

-The main drive behind MONICA was the desire to create a flexible and manageable M&C system that can grow and keep pace by using the best of technological advancements down the line.
+The main drive behind MONICA was to create a flexible and manageable M&C system that can grow and evolve by using the best of modern technology.

-Its out-of-the box, rounded bundle of core features can support any small to mid-sized operation with ease.
+Its out-of-the-box, rounded bundle of core features can support any small to large-sized operation with ease.
 Be it a set of physical devices or software components, you can configure your setup, monitor and control (both manually and automatically) and use its reporting features to make use of collected data.

 However, if you need a specific set of functionalities and/or a tighter integration with your other systems you can start building on MONICA's framework and you will soon see how easy it becomes to build tailored, complex solutions.

-No matter if you use it as an out-of-the-box solution or as a framework, you will get the support of our highly experienced engineers with great expertise in M&C domain.
+No matter if you use it as an out-of-the-box solution or as a framework, you will get the support of our highly experienced engineers with great expertise in satellite and M&C domain.

 All features in MONICA are implemented as modules, following SOA principles.
 Its event-driven client-server architecture includes a powerful, standardized REST API which enables a flexible and fast integration with other systems.